cinchy-co/Documentation/data-syncs/building-data-syncs/batch-data-sync-example.md

 ### 4.3 Execution Errors

 The Execution Errors table is a system table in Cinchy that logs any errors that may occur in a data sync _(Image 24)_.
-Any data sync errors will also be logged in the temp directory outlined in the data sync execution command (e.g. `-d "C:\Cinchy\temp"`)
+Any data sync errors log to the temp directory outlined in the data sync execution command (e.g. `-d "C:\Cinchy\temp"`)

 <figure><img src="../../.gitbook/assets/image (197).png" alt=""><figcaption><p>Image 24: Execution Errors</p></figcaption></figure>